 How accurate is the Cardisiograph?

 Five electrodes are attached to the skin of the patient following a simple predefined pattern and after a few minutes the doctor receives an analysis.
 This analysis provides a clear first look as to whether the patient is demonstrating a hypoperfusion.
 This can then be confirmed with further cardiological diagnosis.
 A hypoperfusion can be caused by much more than just coronary disease.
-Regardless of its root cause, however, Cardisiography can detect a hypoperfusion with a sensitivity of over 95% and a specificity of over 75%.
+Regardless of the root cause, cardisiography can demonstrate hypoperfusion with high sensitivity and specificity.
+In a study completed in 2018 and later published in the Journal for Electrocardiology, Cardisiography, Cardisiography found hypoperfusion with a sensitivity of over 95% and a specificity of over 75%.
+After improvements to the AI algorithms, a new study was completed in 2019 that shows the following: 95.3% sensitivity and 90.3% specificity.

 This already makes Cardisiography now one of the most precise cardiological diagnosis procedures as we come closer and closer to the gold standard of coronary angiography.
 As the algorithm is constantly being developed and learns with each dataset, the already remarkable accuracy will only continue to improve.
 The simplicity of the Cardisio procedure makes it perfect for use in GP surgeries and for regular check-ups.